 Open your calendar on your smartphone or tablet and consider what your ideal schedule would look like.

-Want to take a 13-week assignment as a labor and delivery travel nurse and give yourself some time to get settled?
+Want to take a 13-week assignment as a labor and delivery contract nurse and give yourself some time to get settled?
 Or would you prefer a short-term gig, perhaps only four or eight weeks long?
 What about alternating longer and shorter assignments?
 Would you prefer to take a couple of back-to-back assignments, or do you enjoy staggering your assignments with a break in the middle for a little leisure travel, or just some downtime to rest?

 3. You’ll find financial benefits

 If one of your priorities in your job hunting is your financial bottom line, you’re not alone.
-Travel nursing is a good way to build up a solid nest egg, and the short-term assignments at NurseChoice pay better than most.
-You can find an array of labor and delivery travel nursing jobs that pay up to $2,800 per week, and that doesn’t include bonuses and other compensation.
+Contract nursing is a good way to build up a solid nest egg, and the short-term assignments at NurseChoice pay better than most.
+You can find an array of labor and delivery contract nursing jobs that pay up to $2,800 per week, and that doesn’t include bonuses and other compensation.

 4. You’ll enjoy free housing and other benefits

-The chance to live somewhere fun and make a great salary are key reasons to travel as an L&D nurse, but there are other benefits when you work with NurseChoice, as well:
+The chance to live somewhere fun and make a great salary are key reasons to travel as an L&D contract nurse, but there are other benefits when you work with NurseChoice, as well:

 - Free housing.
-You don’t have to pay rent while you’re on a travel nursing assignment.
+You don’t have to pay rent while you’re on a contract nursing assignment.
 That’s money that stays in your bank account.
 You can stay in corporate-sponsored housing, or take advantage of a monthly housing stipend and find your own place to live.
 Plus, we provide travel reimbursements, too.

 - Free continuing education.
 You can earn continuing education units (CEUs) through our service partner RN.com, which is recommended for labor and delivery nurses who want to stay at the top of their game.